bruvellu/cephalic-furrow/3-text/furrow.md

 and analyzed different mutant individuals to see if ectopic folds form at regular positions and timing.
-We find that the formation dynamics and position of these ectopic folds is variable between individual mutant embryos (@fig:ectopic-variability).
-Even between left and right side of the same embryo (@fig:ectopic-variability).
+We find that the formation dynamics and position of these ectopic folds is variable between individual mutant embryos (Figure @fig:ectopic-variability).
+Even between left and right side of the same embryo (Figure @fig:ectopic-variability).
 This suggest they are driven by patterning, or if they are stochastic, which suggest they are driven by mechanical forces.

 <!--Position of ectopic folding is biased-->